 - Effective weight loss therapy

 - Encourages less body fat

 - Lowers cholesterol

 - Improves and prevents risk from type 2 diabetes

-- Improves cognitive behaviour
+- Improves cognitive behavior

 - Reduces migraines

 - Non alcoholic fatty liver disease